Exact determinant formulas for coalescing particle systems: The main result and an overview of its proof

-The determinant $\det(M)$ gives something different: a signed sum over \emph{castings}---assignments of particles to final positions via non-interacting paths.
-A casting is \textbf{actor-based}: it tracks each particle's complete trajectory.
-In \Cref{fig:actor-bijection}, line styles persist through the collision, revealing who went where.
+The right-hand side, $\det M$, counts a different kind of object.
+As in the classical argument (\cref{sec:classic-proof}), its Leibniz expansion is a signed sum over castings $(\pi,\paths)$; but a casting is \textbf{actor-based}, tracking each particle's complete trajectory, so in \Cref{fig:actor-bijection} the line styles persist through the coalescence, recording who went where.

-The proof establishes a bijection between performances and a subset of castings (the ``successful'' ones---those producing valid coalescence patterns; see \Cref{def:successful}), while the remaining ``failed'' castings cancel in pairs (\Cref{fig:failed-casting}).
+The proof bridges the two descriptions.
+It establishes a weight-preserving bijection between performances and the \emph{successful} castings---those that reproduce a valid coalescence pattern (\Cref{def:successful-casting})---while the remaining \emph{failed} castings cancel in signed pairs (\Cref{fig:failed-casting}).
+The remainder of this overview describes the machinery that realizes this bijection and cancellation.